Pruning your houseplants: Why you shouldn't be afraid to do it

 If you're pruning leaves for these types of plants, you won't have to stick to the maximum of 2 leaves at a time.
 When you're pruning leaves, not a lot of moisture can escape, so it's fine to prune more.

 Pruning your plant for the first time can be scary, because it feels wrong to cut off parts of your plant.
 But you don't have to worry about hurting your plant when you're pruning.
 In this plant care guide, we've seen that pruning your plant is not harmful and can actually help it grow and survive.
 Pruning can give your plant some extra energy to grow new leaves, fight off pests, or recover from root rot.

 If you want to prune your plant, but you're not sure which leaves or stems are good to prune, start with the ugly looking leaves.
 This way, your plant will instantly look better and has extra energy to grow new leaves.

 Thank you for reading this post!
 I hope it helps you to keep your plants healthy and beautiful!
-If you're looking for more guides on specific plants, you can always request a plant guide or donate a plant in order to get a guide for the plant you have trouble with.Posted on: Aug 21, 2021
+If you're looking for more guides on specific plants, you can always request a plant guide to get a guide for the plant you have trouble with.Posted on: Aug 21, 2021